kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 feature.
 Recall that end users cannot usually observe component logs or access metrics. -->

-`/discovery/v1` endpoint is populated with discovery information, and all expected group-versions are present.
+`/api` and `/apis` endpoints are populated with discovery information when the aggregated content negotiation type accept header is passed, and all expected group-versions are present.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?